Gram Salkia: Area overview

 The area shown in the map alongside, covering Berhampore and Kandi subdivisions, is spread across both the natural physiographic regions of the district, Rarh and Bagri.
 The headquarters of Murshidabad district, Berhampore, is in this area.
 The ruins of Karnasubarna, the capital of Shashanka, the first important king of ancient Bengal who ruled in the 7th century, is located 9.6 km south-west of Berhampore.
 The entire area is overwhelmingly rural with over 80% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Gram Salkia had a total population of 3,087, of which 1,581 (51%) were males and 1,506 (49%) were females.
 Population in the age range 0–6 years was 401.
 The total number of literate persons in Gram Salkia was 1,913 (71.22% of the population over 6 years).

 Civic administration

 CD block HQ

 The headquarters of Burwan CD block are located at Gram Salkia.

 Transport

-Gram Salkia is on Gramshalika Dak Bangla-Ekghoria-Kandi Road, which links it to State Highway 7 running from Rajgram (in Birbhum district) to Midnapore (in Paschim Medinipur district).
+Gram Salkia is on Gramshalika Dak Bangla-Ekghoria-Kandi Road, which links it to State Highway 7.